 For egalitarians democratic equality is a kind of first virtue of political morality; it characterizes a baseline for how citizens ought to stand in relation to each other; it is a measure for certain kinds of unfairness that can be exhibited by law, institutions, and culture; and it can be adapted to address multiple kinds of status inequality ranging from race, class, nationality, gender, and disability.
 Protestant Christian supremacy plays a role along each of these dimensions of inequality, even when another factor is more impactful, as is the case with white supremacy and racial inequality.

-Patten’s defense of a fair equality of opportunity for self-determination is helpful in this context because it shows how to evaluate inequality of opportunity as a reflection of multiples kinds of status.
+Patten’s defense of a fair equality of opportunity for self-determination is helpful in this context because it shows how to evaluate inequality of opportunity as a reflection of multiple kinds of status.
 The principle that Patten defends is:

 Fair Equality of Opportunity for Self-Determination (FOSD): Each person should be given the most extensive opportunity to pursue and fulfil her ends that is justifiable given the reasonable claims of others.